 The most efficient way to achieve consistency in the visual design of eLearning and presentation slides is to create a visual style guide.
-A style guide provides one graphical standard for everyone.
+A style guide provides one graphical standard for the people and the project.
 It’s nearly a necessity when working on a team.
 It’s also valuable when working alone, because it’s difficult to be consistent in your design without a reference document.

 - Forces you to make up-front design decisions.

 - Provides one visual standard for an entire course, curriculum or organization

 - Saves time when you need to look up colors, font sizes, etc. Learn more about the characteristics of color and choosing a color palette.
 Also see How to Choose a Font for eLearning.

 - Provides the styles for future courses if you want to re-use the design

 - Provides a way to get buy-in from your client